alainmbebi/mixed-norms-GRN/README.md

 # PORTIA
 The PORTIA repository can be obtained from: https://github.com/AntoinePassemiers/PORTIA

+# D3GRN
+The D3GRN repository can be obtained from: https://github.com/chenxofhit/D3GRN

 4. Although the codes here were tested on Fedora 29 (Workstation Edition) using R (version 3.6.1), they can run under any Linux or Windows OS distributions, as long as all the required packages are compatible with the desired R version.